fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-1.md

 ## Set up MongoDB Atlas

-Now that we have the Vonage side set up, let's set up the database in MongoDB Atlas.
+Now that we have the Vonage side let's set up the database in MongoDB Atlas.
 When you first log into your account, it will prompt you to deploy your database.
-As this is a hosted plan, we will need to set up some hosting information.
+We must set up some hosting information as this is a hosted plan.
 Thankfully the MongoDB Atlas system has a very generous free tier.
 Just select the **M0** free tier to host our database.
-This is more than powerful enough for us to play around for our demo.
+This is powerful enough for us to play around for our demo.
 The only other thing you will need to do is add a **Name** for the database cluster.
-For the purposes of this demo, I have just named it _VonageDemo_.
-If you want you can change the hosting provider or Region, but for now you can leave them at the default of "AWS" and "N. Virgina (us-east-1)".
+For this demo, I have just named it _VonageDemo_.
+If you want, you can change the hosting provider or Region, but for now, you can leave them at the default of "AWS" and "N. Virgina (us-east-1)".
 Click **Create** to move on.

 ![Database Cluster Settings](/content/blog/using-vonage-with-mongodb-atlas-part-1/0005-deploy-your-database.png "Database Cluster Settings")

-As we will be accessing the MongoDB cluster over the internet, we will need to set up some authentication.
-We can use **Username and Password** auth for our demo as it is the easiest to get up and running with.
-It will pre-fill a username and password for you, feel free to change these.
-Just make sure you note down the password for later, as we will need that to authenticate to MongoDB.
+We will need to set up authentication as we will be accessing the MongoDB cluster over the internet.
+We can use **Username and Password** auth for our demo as it is the easiest to get up and running.
+It will pre-fill a username and password for you.
+Feel free to change these.
+Just note down the password for later; we will need that to authenticate to MongoDB.
 When you are done, click **Create User**.

 ![MongoDB Cluster Authentication](/content/blog/using-vonage-with-mongodb-atlas-part-1/0006-authentication.png "MongoDB Cluster Authentication")

 For security reasons, MongoDB Atlas restricts who can talk to your cluster.
-For our demo, you can just select **My Local Environment**.
-The server component of the demo will connect directly to the cluster so we will need to allow it access to the cluster.
+For our demo, you can select **My Local Environment**.
+The server component of the demo will connect directly to the cluster, so we will need to allow it access to the cluster.
 By default, it adds your public IP address to the list.
-This is fine for running the demo locally, but if you are going to deploy this to a public server you will need to add that server's IP address.
-If you are hosting the server on another machine, please check with your hosting provider to find out your public IP address.
-If you are going to host the demo in a cloud provider like AWS or Google Cloud Platform, you can select **Cloud Environment** and provide the appropriate details.
+This is fine for running the demo locally, but if you are going to deploy this to a public server, you will need to add that server's IP address.
+If you are hosting the server on another machine, please check with your hosting provider for your public IP address.
+If you host the demo in a cloud provider like AWS or Google Cloud Platform, you can select **Cloud Environment** and provide the appropriate details.
 Click **Finish and Close** to finish up.

 ![MongoDB Security Settings](/content/blog/using-vonage-with-mongodb-atlas-part-1/0007-ip-access-list.png "MongoDB Security Settings")

-Your MongoDB Atlas cluster is now all set up!
+Your MongoDB Atlas cluster is now all setup!
 You can administer the cluster through the browser, including viewing the stored documents.
-The dashboard also has instructions for connecting through their VSCode plugin if you want to access the database directly in your IDE.
+The dashboard also has instructions for connecting through their VSCode plugin to access the database directly in your IDE.

 ![MongoDB Dashboard](/content/blog/using-vonage-with-mongodb-atlas-part-1/0008-mongodb-finished.png "MongoDB Dashboard")